Yale for Life

 Our Lead Faculty:

-Our morning seminars with lead faculty will be followed in the afternoons by a seminar with an amazing guest professor.
-These scholars bring a variety of different perspectives to our subject, from eighteenth century British Literature, to Theater of the Enlightenment, and more.
+Our seminars with lead faculty are supplemented by additional seminars with amazing guest instructors.
+These scholars bring a variety of different perspectives to our subject, from Yale’s architecture to the lore of the Secret Societies, and more.
 Yale for Life continues its emphasis on interdisciplinary study, not only through the variety in the core syllabus, but through these world-class leaders of Yale’s intellectual portfolio.

 All Yale for Life courses actually start months before our June meeting.
 After registration, you will receive all books and scholarly articles for the course, and will immerse yourself in great works curated by our faculty.
-“The Enlightenment and Its Critics” is no exception, with works ranging from contemporaneous writings to great books written by your own Yale for Life professors.
+“The Dark Arts of Civilization” is no exception, with works ranging from contemporaneous writings to great books written by your own Yale for Life professors.
 Primary sources will mix with authoritative texts to produce night after night of joy as you prepare for your return to the life of the mind.